yehoshuadimarsky/bcpandas/README.md

 conda install -c conda-forge bcpandas
 ```

+## Caveats and Limitations

+Here are some caveats and limitations of bcpandas.
+Hopefully they will be addressed in future releases
+* In the `to_sql` function:
+  * If `replace` is passed to the `if_exists` parameter, the new SQL table created will make the columns all of `NVARCHAR(MAX)` type.
+  * If there is a NaN/Null in the last column of the dataframe it will throw an error.
+This is due to a BCP issue.
+See my issue with Microsoft about this [here](https://github.com/MicrosoftDocs/sql-docs/issues/2689) .
+  * Bcpandas attempts to use a delimiter that is not present in the dataframe.
+This is because BCP does __not__ ignore delimiter characters when surrounded by quotes, unlike CSVs - see [here](https://docs.microsoft.com/en-us/sql/relational-databases/import-export/specify-field-and-row-terminators-sql-server#characters-supported-as-terminators) in the Microsoft docs.
+Therefore, if all possible delimiter characters are present in the dataframe and bcpandas cannot find a delimiter to use, it will throw an error.
+    * Possible delimiters are specified in `constants.py` .
+* Currently the STDOUT stream from BCP and SqlCmd is not asynchronous.
+* Currently this is being built with Windows in mind.
+Linux support is definitely easily added, it's just not in the immediate scope of the project yet.
+PRs are welcome.

 ## Motivations and Design
 ### Overview
 Reading and writing data from pandas DataFrames to/from a SQL database is very slow using the built-in `read_sql` and `to_sql` methods, even with the newly introduced `execute_many` option.
 For Microsoft SQL Server, a far far faster method is to use the BCP utility provided by Microsoft.
 This utility is a command line tool that transfers data to/from the database and flat text files.